dhingrak/educationPortal/README.md

 ## Teacher

-A teacher can update their password
+A teacher can login to see the dashboard and has the ability to update the password.
 A teacher can create a new course and also post new notifications or updates regarding their courses.
 A teacher has the functionality to get all the students enrolled in their courses.
 A teacher has the option to update the course and notifications as per their requirements and the student will get the email if there is any update to the course.

 ## Studnet

-A student can see their profile as well as can look for their enrolled courses on the dashboard The enrolled courses notifications feature provides the ability to get all the notifications from enrolled courses A student has the login feature as well as  can update their password A student can enroll in a course created by a student.
+A student can see their profile as well as can look for their enrolled courses on the dashboard.
+The enrolled courses notifications feature provides the ability to get all the notifications from enrolled courses.
+A student has the login feature as well as  can update their password.
+A student can enroll in a course created by a student.
 At the moment there is no restriction on the student while registering for a course

 ## Logger